sethgreen23/Codewars.com_mySolutions/Python 3/README.md

 # Valid_IPv4_Address
 Write an algorithm that will identify valid IPv4 addresses in dot-decimal format.
 IPs should be considered valid if they consist of four octets, with values between 0 and 255, inclusive.
 Input to the function is guaranteed to be a single string.

+# Perimeter of squares in a rectangle
+The drawing shows 6 squares the sides of which have a length of 1, 1, 2, 3, 5, 8.
+It's easy to see that the sum of the perimeters of these squares is : 4 * (1 + 1 + 2 + 3 + 5 + 8) = 4 * 20 = 80
+Could you give the sum of the perimeters of all the squares in a rectangle when there are n + 1 squares?!